RyanSkraba/byexample/scala/scalatra-by-example/readme.md

 Scalatra by example
 ==============================================================================

-A command line utility for running a scalatra server
+A command line utility for running a scalatra server, especially one embedded in an uber jar.

 Running the driver
 ------------------------------------------------------------------------------